+The question of does a new boiler need a gas safety certificate apply to landlords?
+Yes.
 All landlords must have a gas safety certificate for each property they own.
 This is a legal requirement and it has to be updated annually.
 This applies to commercial landlords as well as residential.

 The reason isn’t too hard to work out – if you’ve got tenants staying in a property, they need to know that everything has been checked and verified.
 If something bad were to happen as a result of cutting corners, the liability falls back squarely on the landlord, and the results will not be pretty.

 As a residential tenant in a rented property, your landlord should be giving you a copy of the gas safety record to prove everything has been done above-board.
 Existing tenants should see a copy of the gas certificate within 28 days of checks being carried out.
 New tenants should get a copy before their moving date.

 One thing to note: if a gas appliance in a rented property is owned by the tenant, it isn’t the responsibility of the landlord to have it checked.

 Commercial gas safety comes with a lot more responsibility and the laws surrounding it are of course a lot stricter.

 The Gas Safety (Installation & Use) Regulations 1998 state that employers – even people who are self-employed – need to keep on top of the safety of their gas appliances.
 Like landlords, these have to undergo an annual check with a safety certificate to verify compliance.